 It’s an “old world” view that says there are suppliers and there are customers and ne’er the twain shall meet.
 That hasn’t been the case for a couple of decades (if ever).

 Recruitment seems to have a particular problem with this dynamic.
 LinkedIn is full of tales of applicants receiving poor service from recruiters.
 Of course, the role gets filled and the recruiter gets a pat on the back, but to get that one person in post they’ve hacked off a half dozen or more.
 That’s future hiring managers who are effectively lost as a source of business.

 I think I shocked a recruiter when I mentioned over half a million pounds worth of agency fees had passed through my hands.
 From introducing candidates who were subsequently hired to defining team roles to interviewing to even recommending the final hiring decision, over the past half-dozen years my fingerprints have been on a lot of hiring decisions.

 None of this is visible.
 All that agencies see is a freelancer that does – or does not – match their needs right now.
 Not even their client’s needs.

 And I get this.
 I understand it.
 It just helps to inform my decisions when people ask me where to go if they need to hire people.

 Is there a fix?

-Recruitment has become a numbers game for many, and while a few recruiters continue to fight the good fight they’re few and far between.
-Even my favourite agency has suffered from this, their staff becoming less engaging as they’ve grown.
+Recruitment has become a numbers game for many, and while a few recruiters continue to fight the good fight, they’re few and far between.
+Even my favourite agency has suffered a little, their staff becoming less engaging as they’ve grown.

-Which is sad, because there are some great people companies are missing out on because their chosen recruitment agency is treating candidates really badly.
+Which is sad, because companies are missing out on some great people.